learn-academy-2023-delta/week-2-assessment/interview-questions.md

-5. What is the difference between React state and props?
+5. What is state in React?

   Your answer: